LeetLLM

 Evaluating AI AgentsHybrid Search: Dense + Sparse

-Your ShopFlow support agent can now be evaluated as an agent.
+Your internal security-policy support agent can now be evaluated as an agent.
 It still can't answer a policy question safely unless it receives the right evidence.
-A resolution rule may change by region, merchant, product condition, or policy revision.
+A rotation rule may change by region, account type, risk state, or policy revision.
 An answer that sounds right but cites last year's rule can authorize a costly mistake.

-This lesson builds that contract for policy-answerer-v1.
+For policy-answerer-v1, that contract is the main deliverable.
 You won't implement BM25, dense embeddings, fusion, or reranking here.
 Those retrieval algorithms belong in the next lessons.
 Here, you'll make the pipeline around any retriever trustworthy.

 The promise the service must keep